 Being sustainable isn’t just about doing less harm, it’s about doing more good.
 When travelling, you have the opportunity not just to reduce your own waste, but also to spread the word to others.

 Be an example for fellow travellers.
-When dining in restaurants and cafes, tell the serving staff (nicely!) about the plastics issue, and why you prefer to avoid plastic straws and cutlery.
+When dining in restaurants and cafes, explain to the staff the reasons you prefer to avoid plastic straws and cutlery.
+You might even strike up an interesting conversation!